xoseperez/basicstation-docker/README.md

 > **NOTE**: Other concentrators might also work.
 If you manage to make this work with a different setup, report back :)

-> **NOTE**: The basicstation project is not compatible with SX1301 USB LoRa concentrators.
+> **NOTE**: The Basics™ Station project is not compatible with SX1301 USB LoRa concentrators.
 This means that you won't be able to use it with a RAK2247-USB.

 > **NOTE**: SPI concentrators in MiniPCIe form factor will require a special Hat or adapter to connect them to the SPI interface in the SBC.
 USB concentrators in MiniPCIe form factor will require a USB adapter to connect them to a USB2/3 socket on the PC or SBC.
 Other form factors might also require an adaptor for the target host.